vigneswara-propelo/harness-core/README.md

 3. If Global Search is not required:

     Install and start MongoDB Docker Image (v3.6):
     ```
     $ docker run -p 27017:27017 -v ~/_mongodb_data:/data/db --name mongoContainer -d --rm mongo:3.6
     ```
+    Verify the container is running using `docker ps`

-    Install & use RoboMongo client to test MongoDB connection.
+    Install & use [RoboMongo](https://robomongo.org/download) client to test MongoDB connection.

 4. If Global search has to be enabled (OPTIONAL):